 I see people regularly who worry greatly about their weight (as a clinical hypnotherapist).
 Being overweight is a weighty issue(!)and as many of us know, often carries a heavy emotional as well as physical burden.
 The intensity of emotion attached to being overweight is often not in direct proportion to the number of KGs the person has to lose.

-We all love feeling slimmer and healthier and thanks to 52 lots of us getting to enjoy that :smile: But for some people, self-esteem and good feelings are incredibly strongly linked to their weight on the scales and that can make that person very vulnerable.
+We all love feeling slimmer and healthier and thanks to 52 lots of us getting to enjoy that But for some people, self-esteem and good feelings are incredibly strongly linked to their weight on the scales and that can make that person very vulnerable.

 Having said all of that, I love the variety of topics here and the range of comments.
 There are fantastic contributors who make the forum so supportive and informative and the 'nanny' idea of restricting posts seems limiting.